 But it’s honestly not much more or less of a mess than traditional weaning, with the purees missing baby’s mouth, etc. Here is what to look for in a bib to keep the mess at a minimum.

-- Something east to clean.
+- Something easy to clean.
 Machine washable and able to be wiped down is a HUGE pro.
 Those things get stinky!

-- Adjustable neck, if possible.
+- Adjustable neck.
 You want to be able to make the closure around the neck as close to the skin as possible without being a hazard.
 No room for food to fall through!

 - A pocket!!
 Again, food will fall.
 It’s inevitable.
-I love using a bib with a pocket so the food doesn’t go straight to the dog of smooshed into the chair.
+I love using a bib with a pocket so the food doesn’t go straight to the dog or smooshed into the chair.
 Bonus, you can then take the dropped food out and put it back on the tray.

 - Large.
 Finally, you want it to cover as much space as possible to avoid having to wash baby or change his clothes.